Hoimar von Ditfurth: Biography

-Hoimar von Ditfurth was successful as an author of popular science books and as a television presenter on the WDR, SFB, SR, and ZDF networks.
-Courageously, he tried to bridge the gap between natural sciences and humanities.
+Hoimar von Ditfurth was successful as an author of popular science books and as a television presenter on the WDR, SFB, SR, and ZDF networks. where he tried to bridge the gap between natural sciences and humanities.
 One focus of his work was to fight against pseudoscience, creationism, and anthropocentrism.

 In 1949 Hoimar von Ditfurth married Heilwig von Raven.
-Together they had four children: Jutta (born 1951), Wolf-Christian (born 1953), Donata-Friederike (born 1956) und York-Alexander (born 1957).
+Together they had four children: Jutta (born 1951), Wolf-Christian (born 1953), Donata-Friederike (born 1956) and York-Alexander (born 1957).
 In 1971 he became well-known to a wider audience by making the ZDF series “Querschnitt” (later “Querschnitte”) together with Volker Arzt.
 In the late 1970s he increasingly turned his hand to ecological subjects and became a critic of the western world's belief in progress and economical growth.
 At the beginning of the 1980s he supported "Alliance '90/The Greens" in its election campaign.

 Ditfurth was a member of the German PEN-Zentrum.
 In his book The Origins of Life: Evolution as Creation (1982), he wrote that science and theology are compatible and argued that evolution is a process brought into being through a divine agency and that creation was not a single event but is instead the long-term process of evolution.
 The book opposed religious creationism and was described as similar to the theistic evolutionism of Asa Gray.

 His daughter Jutta Ditfurth became a politician, while his son Christian von Ditfurth became important as a historian, journalist and writer.

 On 1 November 1989 Ditfurth died of thyroid cancer in Freiburg im Breisgau and was buried in Staufen.